 How to get to Kaan Luum

-Planning a day trip to Kaan Luum is fairly straightforward if you have rented a car.
+Planning a day trip to Kaan Luum is straightforward if you rent a car.
 Leaving Tulum, you’ll need to drive 15 minutes south on Highway 307.
 Make sure to read our renting a car in Mexico guide for essential driving tips.

 The entrance to Kaan Luum is easy to miss, so you’ll want to keep an eye out for the sign on the left-hand side of the road; it’s the only marker that tells you when to exit.
 Once you turn, you’ll drive down a narrow dirt path until you reach the Kaan Luum parking lot.

 You will lose cell service between Tulum and Kaan Luum.
-Before you leave Tulum we suggest have Google Maps directions started, even when you lose service as long as you started directions before you lost service you’ll continue to get directions.
+Before you leave Tulum, we suggest having Google Maps directions started.
+Even when you lose service, as long as you started directions before you lost service, you’ll continue to get directions.

-It’s also possible to visit Kaan Luum with public transportation.
-There are colectivo buses that leave from Tulum and stop directly at the entrance to Kaan Luum.
+It’s also possible to visit Kaan Luum by public transportation.
+There are colectivo buses leave from Tulum and stop directly at the entrance to Kaan Luum.
 Make sure you hop on the bus headed towards Felipe Carrillo.
-However, it can be challenging to catch a colectivo bus back to Tulum, as they run less frequently than the buses leaving town.
+However, catching a colectivo bus back to Tulum can be challenging, as they run less frequently than the buses leaving town.

 Kaan Luum Cost & Entrance Fees

-Kaan Luum lagoon is getting more popular every time we visit and with that, the prices increase.
+Kaan Luum lagoon is getting more popular every time we visit, and prices increase with that.
 In 2021, the entrance is 300 pesos.
-It’s worth it in our opinion, it’s a great place to cool down and spend a few hours.
+It’s worth it, in our opinion.
+It’s a great place to cool down and spend a few hours.

 - Entrance fee: 300 pesos per person

-- Cooler Fee: 50 pesos to bring in your owner cooler with drinks
+- Cooler Fee: 50 pesos to bring in your own cooler with drinks

 - Hours: Daily from 9 am – 5 pm